vEnhance/1802/src/basis.typ

 three-variable system of equations, because it's generally annoying to do by hand.
 But if it happens, you should fall back on your high school algebra and solve the system however you learned it in 9th or 10th grade.
-The good news is that one of the three equations is always redundant, so you can just throw one away and solve for the other two.
+The good news is that at least one of the three equations is redundant, so you can just throw one away and solve for the other two.
 For example, in this case we would solve
 $